Halocrypt/halo-cipher-2/SPEC.md

 ## What does it encode

 Whatever the mapping you supply to it..but usually you will encounter ASCII Letters only (rest will be passed as it is) (...usually)

 ## How..

-1 thing to keep in mind is, a string CANNOT be encoded with the same VALID_CHARS twice..the behaviour is undefined Let's see what happens under the hood
+1 thing to keep in mind is, a string CANNOT be encoded with the same VALID_CHARS twice..the behaviour is undefined.

+(What that means is, you cannot encode an already encoded string.)

+Let's see what happens under the hood

 ```bash